Slow Cooker Chicken and Stewed Tomatoes is a complete meal packed with healthy vegetables and an aroma you'll love to come home to.

 - Potatoes

 Brown it.
 Or not!
-It's going to taste better if you take this step.
+Chicken cacciatore is going to taste better if you take this step.
 I shudder at the thought of messing up a pan first thing in the morning.
-But, I usually do it!
+But I usually do it!

 It helps seal in moisture and adds to the appearance.
 And, after all, we eat with our eyes.